korpling/salt/salt-doc/src/main/doxygen/visualizer.md

 public String getHighlightingColor (SNode node);
 ~~~

 The border of the highlighted node will be colored according to returned color.
-The next image demonstrates using of the [StyleImporter](\ref org.corpus_tools.salt.util.StyleImporter).
+The next image demonstrates a salt graph with a highlighted node.

 ![](./images/highlighted_node.png)